Our Location and Facilities

-Fort Bragg and Pope Air Force Base are located next to the city of Fayetteville.
-Several U.S. Army airborne units are stationed at Fort Bragg, most prominently the XVIII Airborne Corps HQ, the 82nd Airborne Division, and the United States Army Special Operations Command.
+Fort Liberty and Pope Air Force Base are located next to the city of Fayetteville.
+Several U.S. Army airborne units are stationed at Fort Liberty, most prominently the XVIII Airborne Corps HQ, the 82nd Airborne Division, and the United States Army Special Operations Command.

 There is so much to love about Downtown Fayetteville.
 From the historical charm of Hay Street and the Market House, to the eccletic array of specialty shops that line the streets, Downtown has established itself as one of Fayetteville’s best attractions.

 Whether your coming in for one of the state’s finest festivals, or planning to relocate to the area, Downtown Fayetteville is a place you do not want to miss!

 On the Fourth Friday of every month (except Dec) between 7:00 PM and 10:00 PM, all of downtown features exhibits, entertainment, refreshments and featured artists.
 They all combine to bring the art of Fayetteville to everyone – free of charge!
 Businesses in the four and a half block district of historic downtown Fayetteville join the action and become artistic venues, featuring the arts in all forms, for all ages.
 Fourth Friday is like an old fashioned “Gallery Crawl”.
 Folks of all ages get a taste of Fayetteville’s arts and entertainment while enjoying the small galleries, bookstores, bistros and shops with unique items for shoppers.
 The All-American Fencing Club will also be hosting open fencing nights during Fourth Friday.

 Shopping in Downtown